sks4world/The-Sanskrit-Project/Ramayana/Aranya Kanda/Readme.txt

 मांसं
 मांसम्

 In this work, the references to meat in Aranya Kanda (75 chapters) of Sri Ramayana are identified.
+Refer the output folder for the tables.
+Code will be posted shortly.

 This GitHub project encourages an analytical approach devoid of emotions.
 By focusing on data and references, the goal is to delve beyond literal interpretations and scrutinize the entire context.
 The project urges users to move beyond a line-by-line understanding of references, fostering an environment where they can envision and comprehend the broader narrative.